-According to the annual activity report of the Turkish Competition Authority, the Authority has rejected a leniency application in 2018, whereas the processes for two applications made in 2017 and 2018 are ongoing.
+According to the annual activity report of the Turkish Competition Authority, the Authority received two leniency applications in 2019, whereas the processes for these two applications are ongoing.
 A leniency application with respect to an investigation centred on the Ro-Ro sector resulted in the reduction of the administrative monetary fine in accordance with Article 5 of the Regulation on Leniency.

 During the course of the year in review, there have not been any significant cartel decisions in which the Board has imposed significant administrative monetary fines.
-On the contrary, there is a decline in the number of cartel cases as well as the number of investigations with monetary fines.
-According to the annual report of the Turkish Competition Authority for 2018, the Board decided on 378 cases and 88 of them are related to competition law violations.
-Forty-six out of 80 are related to Article 4 of the Law No. 4054.
-Similarly, in a preliminary investigation initiated against Çiğ Köfte (a traditional version of steak tartare) producers operating in Gaziantep province in Turkey, the Board has noticed price-fixing agreements regarding the sale price and conditions of Çiğ Köfte concluded between undertakings and acknowledged the presence of an agreement restricting competition in the relevant product market (10 January 2019; 19-03/13-5).
-Having said that, instead of imposing an administrative monetary fine to the relevant undertakings, the Board addressed an opinion letter to the Çiğ Köfte producers pursuant to Article 9/3 of the Competition Law, requiring the cessation of any behaviour which may generate competition law
+On the contrary, there has been a decline in the number of cartel cases as well as the number of investigations with monetary fines.
+According to the annual report of the Turkish Competition Authority for 2019, the Board decided on 312 cases and 69 of them are related to competition law violations.
+Twenty-nine out of 69 are related to Article 4 and/or 6 of the Law No. 4054.
+Similarly, in a preliminary investigation initiated against Çiğ Köfte (a traditional version of steak tartare) producers operating in Gaziantep province in Turkey, the Board noticed price-fixing agreements regarding the sale price and conditions of Ciğ Köfte concluded between undertakings and acknowledged the presence of an agreement restricting competition in the relevant product market (10 January 2019; 19-03/13-5).
+Having said that, instead of imposing an administrative monetary fine on the relevant undertakings, the Board addressed an opinion letter to the Ciğ Köfte producers pursuant to Article 9/3 of the Competition Law, requiring the cessation of any behaviour which may generate competition law infringements.